OlivierGeorgeon/osoyoo/docs/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 ![ipconnected](ipconnected.png)

-Wite down the IP address you, in this exmaple, it would be "10.0.0.41" -- you will need this address for the App running on your smartphone -- it will tell the App where the robot car is connected.
+Wite down the IP address you, in this example, it would be "10.0.0.41" -- you will need this address for the App running on your smartphone -- it will tell the App where the robot car is connected.

 --Phone APP software--